 Because Albert’s only contact with his subjects was through a Judas window, we barely see these famous people before they’re dropping the six feet at the end of his hangman’s rope.
 But their faces are unforgettable.
 The film stays with Albert as he adjusts to his strange life.
 He’s proud that he’s chosen to dispatch those 47 Nazis for the British Army.
 Instead of a hanging every few weeks he must execute all of them in just a few days.
 He dispatches several women separately, and then the men two at a time.
 Our emotions are bound to be mixed… Pierrepoint’s executions are clean, almost instantaneous, when part of us would definitely like to see the Nazi criminals suffer more.
 But he remains dispassionately professional, even when a female concentration camp warden sneers in his face: “You’re doing the work of the Jews.”

 Why do you think headsman-executioners wore masks?

-We keep expecting something to go wrong; the film generates an uneasy tension but defuses it every time.
+We keep expecting something to go wrong; the film generates and maintains an uneasy tension.
 Albert doesn’t lose his nerve even when angry protesters are calling him a murderer.
 But problems do arise.
 Field Marshall Montgomery (Clive Francis) chose Albert personally because the Americans and French were botching their war crimes executions.
 But Monty thoughtlessly credits Albert by name.
 The notoriety helps when Anne talks him into opening a pub but makes things difficult when anti- capital punishment activists use him as a villain to further their cause.